anna-neufeld/splinetree/cran-comments.md

 * Removed newline from description file
 * Removed newline near DOI citation
-* Shortened length of tests by using smaller test dataset.
+* Shortened length of tests by using smaller test dataset, and also by improving efficiency of one long running function.

 ## Test environments
 * local OS X install, R version 3.5.0